humank/hk-ttt/aidlc-docs/instructions.md

 Your Role: You are an experienced software architect.
 Your task is as mentioned in the Task section below.
 Plan for the work ahead and write your steps in the aidlc-docs/construction/architecture_plan.md file with checkboxes for each step in the plan.
 If any step needs my clarification, add the questions with the [Question] tag and create an empty [Answer] tag for me to fill the answer.
 Do not make any assumptions or decisions on your own.
 Upon creating the plan, ask for my review and approval.
 After my approval, you can go ahead to execute the same plan one step at a time.
 Once you finish each step, mark the checkboxes as completed in the plan.

 Task: Refer to aidlc-docs/construction/opportunity_management_service/services.py.
 I want to expose all methods to be consumed by clients over the internet.
-This service will be hosted on AWS.
-Use AWS Well Architected Principles and select the packaging and deployment option.